byobc/book/book/src/lecture_nop_computer.md

 but if the coin flip is tails, we need to send over a different set of bytes that will execute `print "goodbye"`, and only the CPU knows which path is correct.

-Thus, the CPU needs to be able to tell the storage what part of the program it wants next, and this is done with a group of sixteen wires called the **address bus**.
+Thus, the CPU needs to be able to tell the storage what part of the program it wants next.
+This is done with a group of sixteen wires called the **address bus**.
 Unlike the data bus, which can sometimes be bidirectional, the address bus is always driven by the CPU.

 For storage devices, the address bus is very similar to an array index.
-The storage device will look at the address bus, and it will place on the data bus whichever byte If `$0000` is driven on the address bus, the very first byte in the storage will eventually appear on the data bus.
+The storage device will look at the address bus, and it will place on the data bus whichever byte is at that location/index.
+If `$0000` is driven on the address bus, the very first byte in the storage will eventually appear on the data bus.
 If `$0001` is driven on the address bus, the next byte of storage will eventually appear on the data bus, and so on.